-- 100 hours' fully paid leave (60 hours for the receiving person, 40 hours for the other). - May be taken by both parents concurrently. - May be taken for every assisted reproductive procedure, up to three times.
+- One hundred hours of leave (60 hours for the receiving person, 40 hours for the other), fully paid. - May be taken by both parents concurrently. - May be taken for every assisted reproductive procedure, up to three times.

 Responsibility leave

 • Unpaid 12 months' leave, renewable yearly to care for dependent elderly parents, children, spouse, or partner in a civil union.